Tips for Matching Decking Colour with Your House’s Style

 The low upkeep of composite decking is well-known compared to conventional wood decking.
 If minimal maintenance is your first concern, consider selecting a shade that will be forgiving of wear and stains.

 While premium composite decking is fade-resistant, all outdoor materials may be impacted by continuous sun exposure.
 Choose UV-protected decking to help it stay looking and colouring over time.
-This is especially crucial in Melbourne’s sunny weather, where UV radiation may be powerful.
+This is especially crucial in Sydney’s and Canberra’s sunny weather, where UV radiation may be powerful, and in Melbourne where prolonged exposure during summer months can also affect colour retention.

 Individual Taste and Way of Life